giftos1/programming-guide/Common-Problems-(Assignment-2-Feedback).md

 completed doesn't sound enough like a Boolean (use is_completed).

 # Code constructs
-in Book, year should be an int not a string.
+in Book, number of pages should be an int not a string.
 in Book, is_completed should be a Boolean not a string.
 Unnecessary duplication in Book.str method (DRY principle).
 Unnecessary duplication when creating book buttons (DRY principle).